unravel-team/mcp-clojure-sdk/README.md

 ```

 ##### In MCP Inspector
-(Remember to use the full-path to the examples JAR on your system, or execute this command from the `mcp-clojure-sdk` repo)
+Remember to use the full-path to the examples JAR on your system, or
+execute this command from the `mcp-clojure-sdk` repo.

 ```shell
 npx @modelcontextprotocol/inspector java -Dclojure.tools.logging.factory=clojure.tools.logging.impl/log4j2-factory -Dorg.eclipse.jetty.util.log.class=org.eclipse.jetty.util.log.Slf4jLog -Dlog4j2.contextSelector=org.apache.logging.log4j.core.async.AsyncLoggerContextSelector -Dlog4j2.configurationFile=log4j2-mcp.xml -Dbabashka.json.provider=metosin/jsonista -Dlogging.level=INFO -Dmcp.vegalite.vl_convert_executable=/Users/vedang/.cargo/bin/vl-convert -cp examples/target/io.modelcontextprotocol.clojure-sdk/examples-1.2.0.jar vegalite_server
 ```

 #### Code Analysis: `code_analysis_server`
-This server is an example of a server which provides prompts and not tools.
-The following prompts are available: `analyse-code` and `poem-about-code`.
+This server is an example of a server which provides prompts and not
+tools.
+The following prompts are available: `analyse-code` and
+`poem-about-code`.

 You can try the prompts out in Claude Desktop or Inspector.
+While
-While these prompts are very basic, this is a good way to see how you could expose powerful prompts through this technique.
+these prompts are very basic, this is a good way to see how you could
+expose powerful prompts through this technique.

 ##### Before running the code-analysis MCP server
 Remember:
-1. Replace the full-path to the examples JAR with the correct path on your system
+1. Replace the full-path to the examples JAR with the correct path on
+   your system

 ##### In Claude Desktop